EMI options exercised upon merger

-Our client, the English Company, merged with a US Company based in Georgia.
-Both companies created a new Delaware Limited Liability Company, LLC.
+Our client, an English company, merged with a US company based in Georgia.
+As a result, the companies created a new Delaware LLC (Limited Liability Company).
 The English Company owned 15% of the Delaware LLC.

 The merger entitled some employees to exercise their EMI options on the English company’s shares.
-On exercise, these employees received Delaware LLC shares.
+On exercising their options, these employees received shares in the new Delaware LLC.

-The EMI documentation defined the option exercise procedure.
-When the English company issued the options, they did not agree the form of National Insurance Contribution, NIC, with HMRC.
-We agreed the NIC election with HMRC before the deal closed.
-Thus the employers faced no income tax or national insurance liabilities when they exercised their options.
+The EMI documentation defined the procedure for employees exercising their EMI options.
+When the English company issued the options, they did not agree the form that the NIC (National Insurance Contribution) NIC would take with HMRC.
+We agreed the NIC with HMRC before the deal closed.
+Thus, the employees had no income tax or national insurance liabilities when they exercised their options.

 Even minority owners could impact the Delaware LLC’s operations and sale-ability.
-Hence the shareholders required these employees to sign documents agreeing to abide by the Operating Agreements’ terms.
+Hence, the shareholders required these employees to sign documents agreeing to abide by the Operating Agreements’ terms which included preservation of trade secrets.